isomerpages/moe-sped-itptoolkit/_pcp-resources/About PCP Resources.md

 planning.&nbsp;&nbsp;</p>
 <p>Explore the diverse range of resources within this section to gain valuable
-insights, access practical tools, and discover the support available to facilitate a person-centered Transition Planning process!&nbsp;</p>
+insights, access practical tools, and discover the support available to facilitate a person-centred Transition Planning process!&nbsp;</p>